google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 ### Write to a Bluetooth Characteristic

 Writing to a Bluetooth GATT Characteristic is as easy as reading it.
-This time, let's reset the value of the Energy Expended field in the Heart Rate Control Point characteristic to 0 on a heart rate monitor device.
+This time, let's use the Heart Rate Control Point to reset the value of the Energy Expended field to 0 on a heart rate monitor device.

 I promise there is no magic here.
 It's all explained in the [Heart Rate Control Point Characteristic